jdx/mise/docs/configuration.md

 ::: info
 asdf calls these "legacy version files" so we do too.
 I think this is a bad name since it implies that they shouldn't be used—which is definitely not the case IMO.
-I prefer the term "idiomatic" version files since they're version files not specific to asdf/rtx and can be used by other tools.
+I prefer the term "idiomatic" version files since they're version files not specific to asdf/mise and can be used by other tools.
 (`.nvmrc` being a notable exception, which is tied to a specific tool.)
 :::

 ## `.tool-versions`

-The `.tool-versions` file is asdf's config file and it can be used in rtx just like `.rtx.toml`.
+The `.tool-versions` file is asdf's config file and it can be used in mise just like `.mise.toml`.
-It isn't as flexible so it's recommended to use `.rtx.toml` instead.
+It isn't as flexible so it's recommended to use `.mise.toml` instead.
 It can be useful if you already have a lot of `.tool-versions` files or work on a team that uses asdf.

 Here is an example with all the supported syntax: